micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-And do not take a provision bag _or_ a [^a]wallet for a collection bag for your journey, nor two undergarments, nor sandals, nor a staff; for the workman deserves his support (his living, his food).
+And do not take a provision bag _or_ a wallet for a collection bag for your journey, nor two undergarments, nor sandals, nor a staff; for the workman deserves his support (his living, his food).